better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 [repository][re], upstream will be a remote [repository][re].

 ## user
-Any individual who has created a Radicle ID on the Radicle network.
+Any individual who has created a Radicle ID on the Radicle network via the Upstream app.
-Upstream app.

 [br]: #branch
+[gp]: #gossip
 [ma]: #maintainer
 [pe]: #peer
+[pn]: #person
 [pr]: #project
 [re]: #repository
 [ri]: #radicle-id